marvinkreis/guut/templates/debug_prompt_altexp.md

 Keep experimenting until you found inputs for which the mutant produces a different output than the correct implementation (exceptions and infinite loops also count).
 Once you found those inputs, you can finish debugging and write the mutant-killing test.

-To kill the mutant, the test needs tp pass when executed with the correct code, and fail when executed with the mutant.
+The test is different than an experiment.
+In the test, you don't import the mutant.
+Instead, you write a test that passes on the correct code and fails when executed against the mutant.

 Output the test as single Python function called `test__<name>` with no parameters.
 Don't use any testing frameworks.
-Include some relevant info about the mutant.

 ### Example Test